Efficient Compactions Between Storage Tiers with PrismDB: Evaluation

-Figure~\ref{fig:main-tput} compares the average throughput and storage cost trade off with \name, RocksDB, and Mutant under four different configurations: three homogeneous configurations (NVM, TLC, and QLC) and the heterogeneous configuration (NNNTQ).
-We make a few observations.
+Figure~\ref{fig:main-tput} compares the average throughput and storage cost between \name and baseline systems under seven configurations: three single-tier configurations (NVM, TLC, and QLC) and four multi-tier configuration (het).
+Note that since default RocksDB places data in different storage types on a level granularity, we cannot create a configuration that will match every point on the X axis with a fixed LSM tree shape.

-First, as expected, NVM provides significantly higher throughput than TLC, which is slightly better than QLC.
-When we use RocksDB in the heterogeneous storage configuration, since its LSM tree is not read-aware, it provides a marginal performance benefit over the pure QLC setup.

-Second, \name's heterogeneous configuration outperforms homogeneous configurations of TLC and QLC.
-Note that the cost of the heterogeneous setup is only 20\% higher than pure QLC.
-The reason for this is that 90\% of the database capacity (the bottom level) uses QLC.
-Therefore, it provides a superior throughput-cost trade off than TLC, the standard flash technology used in most datacenter databases: RocksDB on TLC is almost 2$\times$ more expensive but 2.3$\times$ slower than \name on heterogeneous.

-Third, \name outperforms RocksDB in all homogeneous setups.
-The primary reason for this is improved hot-cold separation of SST files and reduced background compactions from pinning popular keys in upper levels.
-We analyze this further in \S\ref{sec:hot-cold} and \S\ref{sec:eval:wa}.